 Diagnosis of Hypertension

-Hypertension is often diagnosed during a routine visit to your doctor.
-Blood pressure is measured using a cuff around your arm and a device called a sphygmomanometer.
-You may be asked to sit quietly for 5 minutes before checking your blood pressure.
+Hypertension is often found when you visit your doctor.
+Blood pressure (BP) is measured using a cuff around your arm.
+You may be asked to sit quietly for 5 minutes before your BP is checked.

 |Placement of Blood Pressure Cuff|